 Furthermore, and as a general principle of serving the general interest with the ERDF public funding, project outputs and results (defined by each project in the application form) are expected to be made freely available for the public.
-Project partners should therefore disseminate their project outputs and results to a wide European public.
+Project partners should therefore disseminate their project outputs and results to a wide European public making them accessible with no or as few as possible hurdles for third parties to find them, access them, know about their existence, re-use them, build further upon them, etc.